 Post Operative Care

+• Nipple and Areola Sensation.
 Extra sensitivity to pain and touch may be felt and will subside in a couple of weeks.

+• Recovery.
 Recovery time will depend on the patient, but most patients can return to work and resume their normal activities within a day or two.

 Risks and Complications

-The most common risks particular to this surgery are minimal pain and scarring.
-Your surgeon will administer pain killers and any soreness will usually disappear by the second or third day.
+Minimal pain and scarring are also among the risks particular to this surgery.
+Surgeons will administer pain killers and any soreness will usually disappear by the second or third day.
 Scarring will be made as inconspicuous as possible by cutting the smallest incision possible.
 For some this may be faint, for others it can be quite obvious.

 Scar treatments can be discussed with the operating surgeon in advance to know how to take care of them while the scar tissue is forming.
 Dissolving sutures will be used to minimise scarring so that you won’t need to come back to have sutures removed.

 Mothers who want to undergo this treatment should not worry as areola reduction does not normally affect the ability to breastfeed.